JohnMikko27/members-club/README.md

 # Members-only

-This is a project from The Odin Project curriculum users can signup/login and create messages, but if they're not part of the club, they won't be able to see who created these messages.
+This is a project from The Odin Project curriculum where users can signup/login and create messages, but if they're not part of the club, they won't be able to see who created these messages.
 To be part of the club, they have to enter the secret key.

 ## Tech Stack